AWS Solutions Architect – Associate Certification Preparation Update

 For controlled deployments and efficient deployment services of code on EC2 instances, Elastic Beanstalks provides a superior interaction model and developer tools experience.

-Preparation Exam: Certified Solution Architect - Associate for AWS
+Cert Prep: Certified Solution Architect - Associate for AWS (Retires on June 30, 2020)

 Andrew is an AWS certified professional who is passionate about helping others learn how to use and gain benefit from AWS technologies.
 Andrew has worked for AWS and for AWS technology partners Ooyala and Adobe.
 His favorite Amazon leadership principle is "Customer Obsession" as everything AWS starts with the customer.
 Passions around work are cycling and surfing, and having a laugh about the lessons learnt trying to launch two daughters and a few start ups.